mlerner/mlerner.github.io/_posts/2021-06-12-foundationdb-a-distributed-unbundled-transactional-key-value-store.md

 [FoundationDB: A Distributed Unbundled Transactional Key Value Store](https://www.foundationdb.org/files/fdb-paper.pdf) Zhou, et al., 2021

 _I heard good things about FoundationDB{% sidenote 'jepsen' 'In particular, I read that FoundationDB passed Jepsen testing ["with flying colors on their first try"](https://web.archive.org/web/20150312112556/http://blog.foundationdb.com/foundationdb-vs-the-new-jepsen-and-why-you-should-care) and saw that there were many happy users of the system on [Hacker News](https://news.ycombinator.com/item?id=27424605).' %}, so after seeing that their paper was accepted to SIGMOD'21 (and made available), I decided to read it this week.
-Enjoy!_
+As always, feel free to reach out on [Twitter](https://twitter.com/micahlerner) with feedback or suggestions about papers to read!
+These paper reviews can [be delivered weekly to your inbox](https://tinyletter.com/micahlerner/), or you can subscribe to the new [Atom feed](https://www.micahlerner.com/feed.xml)._

 ## What is FoundationDB?